US: Russia looking to Iran to supply more drones, missiles

 But he said the White House knew Putin was “having trouble replenishing specifically precision-guided munitions, because of the export controls and sanctions, which are limiting his ability to get some of the micro-electronics that support them.”

 Lederer reported from the United Nations.
+AP writers Matthew Lee in Washington and Jill Lawless in London contributed reporting.